-He serves on the board of the Washington Bed and Breakfast Guild, the states professional body for innkeepers.
-He is currently the Director of Technology, and recently ended a four year term as President.
+He served on the board of the Washington Bed and Breakfast Guild, the states professional body for innkeepers.
+He is was the Director of Technology, and recently ended a four year term as President.
 This experience helps bring a professional aspect to a small family business.

 Casey is a native of Washington, growing up her entire life in the shadow of the Mount Rainier.
 This is reflected in the amount of local knowledge she retains.
 She loves the diversity of the state and the amount of outdoor activities that are available because of that diversity.